CEITECmagnonics/EpsminHeff/README.md

 # EpsminHeff
-Computation of energy density minima and effective field values.
+Python module for computation of energy density minima and effective field values.

 ## Requirements
 I'm not sure about all dependencies, but here are package versions I used: